coleifer/huey/docs/consumer.rst

     * IO heavy loads: use "greenlet".
 For example, tasks that crawl websites or which spend a lot of time waiting to read/write to a socket, will get a huge boost from using the greenlet worker model.
-Because greenlets are so cheap in terms of memory, you can easily run tens or hundreds of them.
+Because greenlets are so cheap in terms of memory, you can easily run a large number of workers.
     * Anything else: use "thread".
 You get the benefits of pre-emptive multi-tasking without the overhead of multiple processes.
 A safe choice and the default.

+    See the :ref:`worker-types` section for additional information.

 ``-n``, ``--no-periodic``
     Indicate that this consumer process should *not* enqueue periodic tasks.